 Dr. Close came to SJU in fall 2012.
 His research focuses on the history of early modern Europe with a special interest in the intersection of religion and politics in European society from the fifteenth through the seventeenth centuries.
 His first monograph, The Negotiated Reformation: Imperial Cities and the Politics of Urban Reform (1525-1550), examines how networks of support and communication between cities enabled the Protestant Reformation to spread and survive in southern Germany.
-His current book project, An Empire of Alliances: State Formation and Sovereignty in Early Modern Europe, reevaluates traditional models of state formation by analyzing the political operation of multilateral alliances in the Holy Roman Empire and the Dutch Republic from 1450-1670.
+His current book project, An Empire of Alliances: State Formation and Sovereignty in Early Modern Europe, reevaluates traditional models of state formation by analyzing the political operation of multilateral alliances in the Holy Roman Empire and the Low Countries from 1450-1670.
 Dr. Close's articles have appeared in several scholarly journals, including Central European History, The Sixteenth Century Journal, Archive for Reformation History, Church History, and German History.

 B.A., University of Iowa

 Ph.D., University of Pennsylvania

 HIS 319 Reform and Revolution in Europe 1500-1650

 HIS 327 Transformations in Early Modern Europe 1400-1800

 HIS 329 Crime and Punishment in European History 1200-1840

 HIS 348 Witchcraft, Law, and the Supernatural in Early Modern Europe

 - The Negotiated Reformation: Imperial Cities and the Politics of Urban Reform, 1525-1550.
 New York: Cambridge University Press, 2009.